efsalvarenga/CV/index.md

 __Senior Data Scientist__ | WRc plc
 _Swindon - UK  (Jul 2017 - Jun 2018)_

-Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence while actively developing junior scientists and engineers.
+Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence, while actively developing junior scientists and engineers.
 - Delivered predictive models (using machine learning) for 5 industry projects through R and H2O.ai
 - Co-developed a bespoke statistics platform to be commercialised as a service using Shiny
 - Played active commercial role in pre-sales engagement processes and proposal writing